 Assessment and classification

-How BC Assessment values these common property types:
+How BC Assessment values and classifies these common property types:

 Understanding market value